djey47/tduf/src/markdown/README.md

 * Global: brings example CLI scripts under **user-scripts** directory (for Windows & Linux), to show how to create your own TDUF scripts
 * Global: brings application icon to make your shortcuts prettier

-* Editor: obsolete entry label was replaced
+* Editor (general): obsolete entry label was replaced
-* Editor: content entry REFs can be modified now (warn sign has been added)
+* Editor (general): content entry REFs can be modified now (warn sign has been added)
+* Editor (general): new help (?) button opens default browser to TDUCP Wiki for tools reference
+* Editor (general): misc.
+UI improvements
+* Editor (ResourceEditor): resource entries can be found via new full-text search, as well
-* Editor: displays available IK sets
+* Editor (ik): displays available IK sets
-* Editor: shows error when missing/wrong IK set
+* Editor (ik): shows error when missing/wrong IK set
-* Editor: displays available camera sets
+* Editor (cameras): displays available camera sets
-* Editor: displays help about some view settings
+* Editor (cameras): displays help about some view settings
-* Editor: shows error when missing/wrong camera set
+* Editor (cameras): shows error when missing/wrong camera set
-* Editor: duplicates existing camera set to identifier of your choice
+* Editor (cameras): duplicates existing camera set to identifier of your choice
-* Editor: imports/exports cameras and view settings (with property file support)
+* Editor (cameras): imports/exports cameras and view settings (with property file support)

+* CLI (FileTool): generated JSON files are now prettified

-* Library/files: add preliminary structure for spot files support
+* Library/files: add preliminary structure for spot files support (Hawaii global and sectors)
+* Library/database: bitfield referencefor CLOTHES topic was updated
+* Library: misc. internal improvements.

 ### Fixed issues
-* Editor: checking needed to reload database to find some errors
+* Editor: checking feature needed to reload database to find some errors

+* Library/files: some character encoding issue was fixed.

 ### Known bugs
-* You tell me!
+* Editor(cameras): updating some camera settings would make rear view not to function.
+Some fixes are planned for next release.

 ### What you will need to run TDUF